 We thank you for reading and for your interest in the ERA.
 There is more information on the Co-Founders below.

 ERA is the brainchild of doctoral students from University College London.
 We are all based at the Faculty of Arts & Humanities, School of European Languages, Culture and Society (SELCS) and Centre for Multidisciplinary and Intercultural Inquiry (CMII).
 We come from different backgrounds and disciplines but we share a common vision of creating and fostering an inclusive and innovative research spirit among our fellow early stage academics.

 is a Polish-born UK-based scholar with background in European

 languages and cultures; she recently finished her doctoral thesis in Film Studies.
 Her interest area is representations of marginalised identities in cinema, post-Soviet and post-communist cultures and spaces, interactions between centre and peripheries.
 You can find her on Twitter @BellaSardinella and on Instagram @izzypeazy

 is an American scholar who is currently a doctoral candidate in the Health and Humanities Department with published works on fairy tale adaptations into film.
 She is interested in folklore, feminism, European history, adaptation, translation studies, adaptation studies, and Jungian approaches.
 She tweets at @BEldridg39

 Dr. Mathis Gronau AFHEA

-finished his PhD, studying the German Minorities in Britain and France during and after the First World War.
-In other fields, he taught both at the German Department and the German Society at UCL, and worked as a voluntary translator for the Wiener Library.
-He is an associate fellow of the Higher Education Academy.
+finished his PhD on the experience of German Minorities in Britain and France during and after the First World War on which he published both online and.
+He taught both at the German Department, SEES, SELCS, and the German Society at UCL.
+Recently, he worked on the Banat Swabian Migration to France and Brazil in the postwar period at the Institut für Soziale Bewegungen Bochum.
+He is an Associate Fellow of the Higher Education Academy.